October 6, 2022

 Other data protection and privacy laws are also relevant for cookie consent requirements.

-LGPD: Cookies are not specifically addressed by the LGPD.
-However, since most cookies collect personal data it means that cookie deployment is subject to prior consent.
+LGPD: Cookies are not explicitly addressed by the LGPD.
+However, since most cookies collect personal data, cookie deployment is subject to prior consent.
 The consent is considered valid under the LGPD if it is:

 • Freely given